the-ditanian-fleet/waitlist/frontend/src/Pages/Guide/guides/logi/guide.md

 Nestors are the highest priority for cap, with boosters/cruiser logi being next.
 If any of these broadcasts for cap, immediately cancel any current rep/cap cycle and put cap/rep on the broadcast.
 Cap the person until cap is no longer needed.

-When in fleet, you’ll find some pilots will require cap more often than others; you can add these to your watchlist to keep them topped up in times of calm.
+When in fleet, you’ll find some pilots will require cap more often than others.
+You should add these to your watchlist to keep them topped up in times of calm.
 If there are no cap broadcasts, give cap to Starter pilots.

-For cap broadcasts: Run continuously while an Outuni is on grid, switching your cap transfer if the outuni switches target.
+For cap broadcasts run continuously while an Outuni is on grid, switching your cap transfer if the outuni switches target.
 For all other broadcasts, give 3 cycles of cap unless the person states they require more.

 Dont forget to deploy your drones!

 ### Oneiros

-When flying an Oni, one of the most important things to remember is that your speed is your tank!
-Always orbit with your afterburner on.
+When flying an oni, one of the most important things to remember is that your speed is your tank!
+Always orbit a Nestor with your afterburner on.

 Your special role in the fleet is to provide remote tracking links to the DDD/HHH.
-If there is more than one Oni in fleet, work together with your fellow oni to decide who will link which drone bunny.
+If there is more than one oni in fleet, work together with your fellow oni to decide who will link which drone bunny.
 Add the DDD/HHHs to your watchlist for faster locking on entering sites.

 All links go to DDD in a TCRC.

-Generally speaking, most DDD's will want 2 tracking/1 opti link, while HHH's should get 1 opti each.
+Generally speaking, most DDD's will want 2 tracking/1 optimal link, while HHH's should get 1 optimal each.
 DDD/HHHs will be listed in the fleet MOTD.

 ## Sites